Bark painting

 Directions:

-I created two versions as you can see in the video above.
-One painted with watercolors and the other with paintsticks.
-A big hooray to these no-mess paint sticks from @weareooly that made the barks so colorful (and are perfect for tiny hands)!
+I created two versions, as shown in the video above.
+One is painted with watercolors, and the other with paint sticks.
+A big hooray for these no-mess paint sticks that made the bark so colorful and are perfect for tiny hands!

-Barks will shrink and curl due to the paint, but as they dry, they return to normal.
-Some need extra help to stay flat so I cover them with kitchen paper, put weight on top and leave them like this for about 20 minutes.
+The bark pieces might shrink and curl when painted, but they will return to their original shape as they dry.
+Some pieces may need extra help to stay flat, so I cover them with kitchen paper, place a weight on top, and leave them for about 20 minutes.

-Time to paint.
-Set up paintbrushes, a water jar, and watercolors pods.
-Mix colors together, make patterns, blend pain, have fun!
-There’s no wrong way about this creative moment!
-Let the barks dry.
+Now it's time to paint!
+Set up paint brushes (purple brush), a water jar, and watercolor pods.
+Mix colors together, create patterns, blend the paint, and have fun!
+There’s no wrong way to enjoy this creative moment.
+Once you're done, let the bark pieces dry completely.

-If you are doing this project with kids, it's time to an invitation to create, a thoughtfully arranged provocation to make something from a set up of provided materials.
-Set up sequins, washi tape, feathers, glitter, pompous, and invite them to create.
-Each kid will come to a final outcome totally unpredictable and creative.
+If you're doing this project with kids, it's time to extend an invitation to create—a thoughtfully arranged provocation to make something unique using the provided materials.
+Set out sequins, washi tape, feathers, glitter, pompoms, and invite them to let their imaginations run wild.
+Each child will come up with a final outcome that is totally unpredictable and creative.

-Then use permanent black markers to write quotes or draw on the barks.
-Use to twinkles to add a final touch to it!
-To protect the watercolor, glaze it with Triple Thick.
-Optional: with glue gun and twine, create a handle on the back of the bark and make a wall art!
+Next, use permanent black markers to write quotes or draw on the bark pieces.
+Add a final touch with some sparkly twinkles!
+To protect the watercolor, apply a glaze of Triple Thick.
+Optional: Use a glue gun and twine to create a handle on the back of the bark, transforming it into a beautiful piece of wall art!

 For more ideas, follow: